ninahonyango/Packet-Capture-Analysis/README.md

 #### 3.3 ✅ Creating Custom Wordlists for Brute-Force Attack

-The default credentials for Metasploitable 2 are usually:
+The default credentials for Metasploitable2 are usually:

 `Username: msfadmin`

 `Password: msfadmin`

 To simulate a more targeted brute-force attack, I created custom wordlists for both usernames and passwords.
-These smaller, curated lists are often used in real-world scenarios where an attacker has prior knowledge or educated guesses about potential credentials, making the attack more efficient than using massive dictionaries like rockyou.txt.
+These smaller, curated lists are often used in real-world scenarios where an attacker has prior knowledge or guesses about potential credentials, making the attack more efficient than using massive dictionaries such as the rockyou.txt.

 This was done by running: